SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_Cube_connection_issue_alarm_tabs.md

 ## Cause

 By default, the [three default alarm tabs](xref:ChangingTheAlarmConsoleLayout#the-three-default-alarm-tabs) are displayed at startup: active alarms, information events, and masked alarms.
-However, when the Alarm Console settings have been configured to display no tabs in the Alarm Console, a startup issue may occur.
+However, when the Alarm Console settings have been configured to display no tabs in the Alarm Console, a connection issue may occur.

 ## Workaround